-The Comic Art Workshop is an artist-in-residence program for graphic storytellers.
-The organisation provides emerging artists in Australia, New Zealand and Indonesia with an opportunity to workshop their projects with local cartoonists, comics educators and international guests.
+Comic Art Workshop is an artists' residency for graphic storytellers.
+We provide emerging artists in Australia, New Zealand and Indonesia with an opportunity to workshop ambitious projects with other cartoonists, comics educators and international guests.

-We bring famous cartoonists to the region to work with local artists.
-Leading the workshop in 2015 were our international Master Artists Leela Corman and Tom Hart.
-Corman and Hart are acclaimed cartoonists, and founders of a pioneering institution in comics education.
+We bring leading international authors to the region to work with local artists.
+Leading the workshop in 2017 are Sarah Glidden and Sonny Liew.
 Also facilitating the residencies are workshop directors Dr Elizabeth MacFarlane of Melbourne University and Australian cartoonist Pat Grant.

 Our residency program is designed to help graphic storytellers develop their practice.
 We recognise that there is little support for cartoonists making the transition from smaller projects to the more ambitious projects that literary markets now demand.
-Our idea is to help graphic storytellers in Australia and New Zealand develop ambitious projects using the kind of practical workshopping tools familiar to novelists, screenwriters and theatre makers.
+Our idea is to help graphic storytellers in Australasia develop ambitious projects using the kinds of practical workshopping tools familiar to novelists, screenwriters and theatre makers.
 We want to establish a common language for workshopping and editing graphic narratives as works in progress.

 We're here to help incubate a new generation of world class comics.